EmilStenstrom/friendlybit/posts/2012-01-08-partial-xmlhttprequest-responses.md

 **I would love to see a better way to do this**, from native javascript, without all the numerous hacks that are out there.
 If you know of a way that fills these requirements, please let me know:

   1. Easy to implement on the **client side**.
 Ideally I would like to use XMLHttpRequest, and just get a callback each time the client sends data, with the NEW data specified as a callback parameter.
   2. Easy to implement on the **server-side**.
-I can set some headers if you make me, but ideally I would like to use this against existing Streaming APIs (like Twitter&#8217;s), without adding custom stuff.
+I can set some headers if you make me, but ideally I would like to use this against existing Streaming APIs (like Twitter's), without adding custom stuff.
   3. As cross-browser, cross-platform as possible.

 Is there a way to get this working?
-It&#8217;s so annoying to see something that&#8217;s a curl one-liner, be 100s of lines of code with web technologies&#8230;
+It's so annoying to see something that's a curl one-liner, be 100s of lines of code with web technologies…

 ```bash
 curl https://stream.twitter.com/1/statuses/filter.json?track=<your-keyword> -u <your-twitter-nick>